The Hawkeye State has three carriers for 2021 Marketplace plans.

 Nearly 55,000 Iowans bought Marketplace health insurance during the 2020 Open Enrolled Period (OEP).5 This number rose slightly from the roughly 49,000 residents who signed up during the previous year.6

-Iowa’s open enrollment ended on December 18, 2019.
-But you can sign up at any time if you have a qualifying life event, such as marriage or childbirth.
-The next enrollment period for 2021 coverage starts on November 1, 2020.
+Iowa’s open enrollment for 2021 coverage begins on November 1, 2020 and ends on December 15, 2020.
+If you missed signing up, you can enroll at any time if you have a qualifying life event, such as marriage or childbirth.

 Health Insurance Companies in Iowa